ICMBio-CENAP/bufalos/README.md

 4. Clone or download this repository - _green button in top-right of this page_.

 # Contact Us
-If you have any questions please contact Elildo Carvalho Jr, <elildojr@gmail.com>.
+If you have any questions please contact <elildojr@gmail.com>.